dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.9.1

+###### Bug fixes
+- The value synced in the store name column in guest sync is now the store view name instead of the website name.
+We are now syncing website name, store name and store view name in guest sync - all with the correct values.
+- We fixed a problem that prevented contacts subscribing to multiple stores in the same subscriber sync.
+- We added an array check before looping over order status automations after an order is saved.
+- We adjusted the module's dependency on `magento/module-authorization`; this fixes composer upgrades for merchants on Magento 2.4.
+- We’ve added try/catch to methods in the `Serialized` backend model.
+This swallows exceptions thrown by unreadable data stored for any field in our configuration that stores data in JSON format.

 # 4.9.0

 ###### What’s new